 Arterial Blood Gases (ABGs) Explained

-An ABG is one of the most commonly used tests to measure oxygenation and blood acid levels, two important measures¹ of a patient’s clinical status and correct interpretation can lead to quicker and more accurate changes in the plan of care.
+An ABG is one of the most commonly used tests to measure oxygenation and blood acid levels - two important measures of a patient’s clinical status - and correct interpretation can lead to quicker and more accurate changes in the plan of care.
 It's commonly performed in the ICU and ER setting; however, ABGs can be drawn on any patient on any floor, depending on their diagnosis.

-Before learning how to analyze an ABG, it’s important to understand what exactly it is, the different components and their corresponding values, and how it differs from a Venous Blood Gas (VBG).
+Before learning how to analyze an ABG, it’s important to understand what exactly it is, the different components and their corresponding ABG values, and how it differs from a Venous Blood Gas (VBG).